shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.

-While it's still quite cheap to buy a new number when you move to a new location and port all your services to the new number.
-In the post-modern era, however, with an increasingly higher number of online services treating your phone number as your digital identity and 2FA, it's no longer a simple task.

 ## Asterisk PBX Server

 While it's relatively easy in some countries including the US to just buy a consumer feature level number from a VOIP provider like [Twilio] that lets you receive and make calls as well as SMS.
-The feature set starts to degrade drastically from what we are used to, in most other countries.
+The feature set starts to degrade drastically from what we are used to in most other countries.

 If you are following this guide with a US number or any other country that allows